SaboTaj22/startup/README.md

 - Bundled and transpiled - done!
 - Components - CustomerFooter, CustomNavbar, and Quote are all components.
 I had a few others that I got started on but didn't have the time to complete them.
 - Router - Routing between root, contact, and error-page components.
-(I created an error page because I didn't have time to complete all the pages in my original website.)
+(I created an error page because I didn't have time to complete all the pages in my original website.
+If you click on a page other than contact or the main home page, it shows the error page.)
 - Hooks - I utilized useState, useEffect, and useCallback.
 This is done to display quotes.
 - Application converted to use React - done!
 - Mutiple Git commits with meaningful comments - done!